KenWuqianghao/watai-tetris-getting-started/README.md

-# Getting Started with Tetris on DOXA
+# Welcome to the S24 WAT.ai x DSC Tetris Challenge, hosted on DOXA!

 This repository contains everything you need to get started with Tetris on DOXA.
-For more information, check out the [competition page](https://doxaai.com/competition/tetris). 😎
+For more information, check out the [competition page](https://doxaai.com/competition/watai-tetris). 😎

-Feel free to fork this repository and use it as the foundation for your own agents.
-You can also join the conversation on the [DOXA Community Discord server](https://discord.gg/MUvbQ3UYcf). 👀

 ## Prerequisites

-Before you begin, please ensure that you have Python 3.9+ and the DOXA CLI installed.
+Before you begin, please ensure that you have Python 3.10+ and the DOXA CLI installed.

 If you do not yet have the DOXA CLI installed, you may do so using `pip`: